Environmental Earth Sciences BSc (Honours) 2025 entry

 • Dynamic Earth: Magma, Minerals and Metamorphism: focuses on the geology and geochemistry of the solid Earth and processes in Earth's interior.

-If you decide to take environmental Earth sciences in your third and fourth years, you choose from a wide variety of advanced options, including modules in climate research, hydrology, geochemistry and carbon capture.
+If you decide to take Environmental Earth Sciences in your third and fourth years, you choose from a wide variety of advanced options, including modules in climate research and geochemistry.

 Honours modules involve rigorous theory and skills training and first-hand experience of new research discoveries and advances in Earth Sciences.